JRJurman/automated-ticket-printer/README.md

 This project is an automated solution to print tickets and items as they get assigned.
-It is a library that exposes object standards and a server for making new ticket sources (github, jira, trello, etc...) and printers (console, receipt, etc...) easy to connect to each other.
+It is a library that exposes object standards and a server for making new ticket sources (github, jira, trello, etc...) and printers (console, receipt printer, web browser, etc...) easy to connect to each other.

 ## Installation
 This is a Node.js project, and requires npm and node to build the project.
 First